 Immediate and severe pain at the site of the fracture, which can extend from the foot to the knee.

 Swelling, which may occur along the length of the leg or be more localized at the ankle.

-• Bruising and tenderness to the touch.
+Bruising and tenderness to the touch.

 Decreased ability to walk.
 It is possible to walk or bear weight upon the ankle with less severe fractures.
 Never rely on walking as a test of whether the ankle is fractured.

 Deformity or bones protruding through the skin, a condition known as an open ankle fracture.
 These types of ankle fractures require immediate treatment to avoid problems like infection.

 You may not require surgery if your ankle and the broken bone is not out of place or just barely out of place.
 The type of treatment may also be based on where the bone is broken.
 Your doctor may recommend any or all of the following:

 Elevation and ice to reduce painful swelling and decrease the risk of damage to the surrounding tissue.

 If the bones are displaced and/or the ankle joint is dislocated, a closed reduction is performed while the splint is placed.
 This treatment involves setting the tibia and/or fibula bones and ankle joint to improve the position and pain at the ankle.
 This treatment may require some type of anesthesia.

-• Rest and avoiding weight bearing upon the ankle is essential to healing correctly.
+Rest and avoiding weight bearing upon the ankle is essential to healing correctly.
 Crutches, walkers and wheelchairs are usually recommended, depending on the severity and type of ankle fracture.
 In many cases, a patient will not be able to place any weight on the ankle for several days, weeks or even months.
 Your physician will make this determination.

-• A cast or boot is most commonly used to treat fractures where one bone is minimally displaced and not requiring surgery.
-Both a cast and a boot can provide adequate immobilization and protection to the ankle.
+NOTE: A cast or boot is most commonly used to treat fractures where one bone is minimally displaced and not requiring surgery.
+They can provide adequate immobilization and protection to the ankle.
 A cast cannot get wet or be removed without special tools.
 A boot can be removed for bathing and sleeping.
 The cast or boot is worn until the fracture is fully healed, which usually takes two to three months.

 There are usually few complications from a broken ankle, although there is a higher risk among diabetic patients and those who smoke.
-Your orthopaedic surgeon may prescribe a program of rehabilitation and strengthening.
+Your orthopedic surgeon may prescribe a program of rehabilitation and strengthening.
 Range-of-motion exercises are important, but keeping weight off the ankle is just as important.